Reaper-ai/highschool_pythonprojects/README.md

    - maintain inventory _(for admin)_
    - update menu _(for admin)_
    - customer can also place order
-- learning -> python - database integration
+- learning -> python-database integration

 ## 2. [flappy bird clone](flappy)
 - about -> the name sums it up